drupol/not-a-number.io/_posts/drupal/2017-07-10-a-word-about-atomium.md

 {% include JB/setup %}

 The Drupal 7 theme layer has, and sometimes still is, been a nightmare to understand for me.
 In my modules, I've always tried to avoid this dark corner that are the theme hooks and inspire my code from what I see somewhere else.

 Until now, it helped me so far pretty well, that's the beauty of the Open Source.

+But recently I've been given the task to build a new base theme for Drupal 7 and thus, to have a deep understanding on how the theme layer is working.

 <!--break-->